 CTAs are targeted toward high-quality leads, visitors who are most likely to convert by filling out a form.
 A great CTA goes a long way in nurturing a high-quality lead into a customer.
 As they say, “It started with the click of a button.”

 What is a CTA?

 CTA stands for call-to-action.
 It’s a button on a website, landing page, or other web page that prompts a visitor to take a specific action.
 The main goal of a CTA is to increase conversions by prompting visitors to contact you, download an offer, RSVP to a virtual event, and so on.
-CTAs can also increase your click-through rate, which is defined as “the number of pages an average visitor views when they visit your site.”
+CTAs can also increase your click-through rate, which is the number of pages an average visitor views when visiting your site.

 When should you use a CTA?